Chicken Smells Like Eggs, Why Does It Happens?

 Conclusion: Chicken Smells Like Eggs

 If you want chicken meat to last a long time, then when buying, look for live chickens and ask for chicken bones to cut them.
 Then when you get home, clean the chicken and freeze it properly.
 We have explained the correct way to freeze chicken above, please refer there.
-Chicken that is freeze properly can last up to 9 months in the freezer.
+Freeze chicken properly can last up to 9 months in the freezer.

 You may also like